solo-io/solo-docs/gloo/docs/user_guides/function_routing.md

 to perform transform requests to the structure expected by our petstore app.

 In a nutshell, this plugin takes [Inja templates](https://github.com/pantor/inja) for HTTP body, headers, and path as its parameters
-(documented in the plugin spec<!--(TODO)--> and transforms incoming requests from those templates.
-Parameters for these templates can come from the request body (if it's JSON), or they can come from parameters specified in the extensions on a route<!--(TODO)-->.
+(documented in the plugin spec) and transforms incoming requests from those templates.
+Parameters for these templates can come from the request body (if it's JSON), or they can come from parameters specified in the extensions on a route.

 Let's see how this plugin works by creating some routes to these functions in the next section.